JhonatanSampaioF/Global-Solution-2024.1-Oceans-20/README.md

-# Global-Solution-2023.2-Hapvida-NotreDame-Intermedica
+# Global-Solution-2024.1-Oceans-20
-FIAP's semestral university challenge with Hapvida NotreDame Intermedica for the Raquel team from the 1TDSPR class.
+FIAP's semestral university challenge with Oceans 20 for the Oceania team from the 1TDSPR class.

 ## Members
 Jhonatan Sampaio Ferreira